Chirag-ahir/SFC-Preparation/README.md

 what is data designer?<br>
 Which type of data source connects two different contact data tables to each other based on a particular field?

+What is the right to rectification?<br>
+The right to correct personal data